 ●Can the patient be treated as an outpatient?

 Treatment of patients with acute PE is reviewed here.
 More detailed discussions regarding anticoagulation and thrombolysis in acute PE are presented separately.
 The epidemiology, prognosis, pathophysiology, risk factors, symptoms, signs, and diagnosis of acute PE are discussed separately.
-(See "Anticoagulation in acute pulmonary embolism" and "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis" and "Overview of acute pulmonary embolism" and "Diagnosis of acute pulmonary embolism".)
+(See "Anticoagulation in acute pulmonary embolism" and "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis" and "Overview of acute pulmonary embolism in adults" and "Clinical presentation, evaluation, and diagnosis of the adult with suspected acute pulmonary embolism".)